cameron-cs/diffusion-models/README.md

 1. **Shuffle**: if set to `True`, the dataset will be shuffled before each epoch, ensuring that the model sees a new order of examples in each epoch to prevent overfitting.

-2. **Drop last**: drops the last incomplete batch if the dataset sised isn't evenly divisible by the batch sised.
+2. **Drop last**: drops the last incomplete batch if the dataset sized isn't evenly divisible by the batch sised.
 This ensures all batches have a consistent sised.

 3. **Pin memory**: if enabled, DataLoader will pin memory for faster host-to-device data transfer, crucial for accelerating training on GPUs.